 The coach of each advancing debater and alternate should be given an LD State Meet Coaches' link.
 This is included in the contest materals and contains critical information.
-Make coaches aware of the judge dead-line.
-Schools must provide a judge to be eligible to compete at state.
-Judge forms must be submitted online.
+Make coaches aware of the judge deadline.
+Schools must provide a judge to be eligible to compete at State.
+Judge forms must be submitted online, by the designated deadline.